monsoonmaelstrom/book2/book2.md

 Finally, as night falls, I see Iverson leaving the Dairuvar compound.
 He’s on horseback, along with three men I don’t recognize.
 Alex, Liam, and Peter are being loaded into an open wagon, but they’re all conscious, which is good news.
 I estimate that they’ll probably arrive sometime around eleven.

-Still, I don’t move or give any outward sign that I know they’re coming, even though my heart rate has definitely picked up its cadence.
+I don’t move or give any outward sign I know they’re coming, even though my heart rate has definitely picked up its cadence.
 I breathe in, and I breathe out as I watch them progress northward through the city.

 *Soon, soon, soon, soon,* my inner voice repetitively chants needing something to do as they draw closer and closer.